Numerical study of unitary fermions in one spatial dimension: Theory

 where $\hat a = a/b_s$, and $\hat g_c$ is obtained by evaluating \Eq{four_body} at vanishing binding energy.
 Note that for an attractive coupling, by combining \Eq{four_body} and \Eq{coupling_scattering_length}, one obtains to leading order in $1/a$ (after restoring the lattice spacings) a four particle binding energy:

-This result is very much analogous to that of two particles in three dimensions at large positive scattering length, and really follows from dimensional analysis.
-Particularly, in the continuum the only quantity with dimensions of energy that one can construct with available scales is \Eq{binding_energy}.
+This result is very much analogous to that of two particles in three dimensions at large positive scattering length, and up to a constant of proportionality follows simply from dimensional analysis.
 The unitary limit corresponds to tuning the scattering length to infinity, or correspondingly, the coupling $g$ to some $\calO(1)$ critical value $g_c$.

-Note that the lattice mass parameter $\hat m$ serves as a conversion factor between units of length and time, and so one may take $b_\tau \propto b_s^2$ providing $\hat m$ is held fixed.
+Note that the physical mass $m$ serves as a conversion factor between units of length and time, and so one may take $b_\tau \propto b_s^2$ providing $\hat m$ is held fixed.
 The beta function

 can then be computed for the rescaled bare coupling $\bar g \equiv g/g_c$ using \Eq{coupling_scattering_length}, and by requiring that the physical mass and scattering length be invariant under changes of the lattice spacing \cite{1996NuPhB.478..629K}.
 The result is given by $\beta_{\bar g} = -\bar g (\bar g-1)$ and is plotted in \Fig{betafunc}.
 A continuum theory may be defined at the zeros of the beta function; in this case, one finds that there are two fixed points: a trivial one at vanishing coupling in the infra-red (IR) corresponding to the free theory, and a nontrivial fixed point at $g = g_c$ in the ultra-violet (UV), corresponding to the unitary limit.
 The system is conformal and scale-invariant at both fixed points, and as such, no physical scales are available to characterize the system in those limits.